gmu-gd/motion22-summer/syllabus/index.md

 The same goes for if you are struggling in this class or having other issues that are hindering your ability to complete work in this class.
 The more you keep me in the loop the more I can help you and adjust as needed.

 ### Weekly Schedule
-Class is on Thursdays from 10:30–1:10.
+Class is on Mondays and Wednesdays from 4:30–7:10.
 Most days we will meet for the entire time but some weeks we will have individual meetings or end early.
 Unless otherwise specified, all work is due at the beginning of class.

 A note&mdash;Time management is an important skill to master and should be worked on all your classes.
 Staying up all night working is not a badge of honor, it typically means you didn't budget your time correctly.
 Staying up all night isn't healthy and, especially now, making sure you are keeping yourself healthy is your first priority.